CaptainCrowbar/crow/docs/colour-space.md

 increases in the red-to-yellow direction.

-The term "working space" refers to the linear form of a nonlinear RGB space such as sRGB, before the transfer function ("gamma") has been applied.
+The term "working space" refers to the linear form of a nonlinear RGB space such as sRGB, before the transfer function (loosely called "gamma") has been applied.
 The base space of a nonlinear space should be the corresponding working space, and the working space's own base space should normally be CIE XYZ.

 [Bruce Lindbloom's site](http://www.brucelindbloom.com/index.html?Eqn_RGB_XYZ_Matrix.html)
 is my main source for the RGB/XYZ matrices.